“You have no idea how long it’s been since I was able to have a reasonable discussion with your sire and his confidants.”

 She doesn’t believe it for a moment.
 She smiles.

 “He did not seem terribly enthusiastic to discover my lineage.
 Though, oddly, he did not seem especially surprised either.”

 GM: “It is so much easier to spill a secret than to keep one.
 My childe couldn’t have picked a better time to know this one, though, with the poor bishop’s disappearance.”

 “If I were him, I would pin the blame on you for the deed.”

 Caroline: “What an immensely unpleasant idea,” Caroline scowls.
 “Surely you wouldn’t suggest that his ambition might cloud his desire for justice, would you?”

 GM: “It makes sense when you think about it.
-I know my people aren’t the reason he’s disappeared.
-The Baron is the next-most obvious culprit, but that story rings hollow too—most of the recent conflicts have been between my people and your sire’s.
-Killing Malveaux draws the Baron back into the fray when he has every reason to be happy with the status quo of his enemies fighting each other.”
+I know my people aren’t why he’s disappeared.
+The Baron is the next-most obvious culprit, but that story rings hollow too—most recent conflicts have been between my people and your sire’s.
+Killing Malveaux draws the Baron back into the fray when he should be happy with the status quo of his enemies fighting each other.”

 “So that leads me to believe Malveaux’s final death served an individual rather than factional purpose.
 Enter Caroline Malveaux-Devillers as the bishop’s killer.
-He was the strongest ally of her greatest rival, and her previous bad blood with him is known among the Ventrue.”
+He was the strongest ally of her greatest rival.
+Her previous bad blood with him is known among the Ventrue.”

 Savoy grins.
-“It’s a convincing story, isn’t it?
-It’d definitely be my first choice as the sheriff.”
+“Convincing story, isn’t it?
+It’d be my first choice as the sheriff.”